Call

 6) Don’t Wear T-Shirts

 I’m a big Bob Marley fan.
 “No Woman No Cry” is one of my favorite songs.
 I even have a few Bob Marley t-shirts that I like to wear on my boat.
 No matter how big a fan, it’s not a good idea to wear a Bob Marley t-shirt to court.
 For that matter, it’s not a good idea to wear any t-shirt with a picture or logo on it.
 I’ve seen some crazy t-shirts in court over the years.
-The Scarface t-shirts are my personal favorite—it’s a great movie but a t-shirt that glorifies a drug dealer is probably not the best choice for a criminal court appearance.
-I’d prefer you wear a button up shirt; if you insist on wearing a t-shirt make sure it’s a plain color.
-If you do wear your Bob Marley t-shirt to court date for possession of marijuana expect to be drug tested…
+The Scarface t-shirts are my personal favorite—it’s a great movie, but a t-shirt that glorifies a drug dealer is probably not the best choice for a criminal court appearance.
+I’d prefer you wear a button-up shirt; if you insist on wearing a t-shirt, make sure it’s a plain color.
+If you do wear your Bob Marley t-shirt to a court date for possession of marijuana, expect to be drug tested…

 7) Don’t Wear Your ‘Club’ Colors